 Puerto Rico is a territory of the United States.
 Puerto Ricans are U.S. citizens.
 You don’t need a passport to fly to Puerto Rico from anywhere within the United States.
 The island is located within U.S. borders and uses U.S. currency.
 Puerto Ricans have among the highest level of U.S. military service in the country.

 Yet many people believe that Puerto Rico is a foreign country.
 It’s not.
-Last week, Mr. Stephen Moore, a Senior Economic Contributor at FreedomWorks and distinguished visiting fellow with the Project for Economic Growth at the Heritage Foundation, had this to say about Puerto Rico when testifying before the United States Senate Judiciary Committee:
+In a striking example, Mr. Stephen Moore, a Senior Economic Contributor at FreedomWorks and distinguished visiting fellow with the Project for Economic Growth at the Heritage Foundation, had this to say about Puerto Rico when testifying before the United States Senate Judiciary Committee:

 “[L]ook at what’s happened in Greece.
 You know, look at what Greece has to — the rates of interest they have to — they have to pay to borrow.
 You know, they’re in the double digits.
 And another country, look at Puerto Rico for goodness sakes.
 I mean, they’ve racked up so much debt that that country is coming running to Washington to get a bailout.”

 According to the Senate Judiciary Committee, Moore received his BA from the University of Illinois and a MA in Economics from George Mason University.
 He has covered Washington policy debates and state issues as a Senior Economics Correspondent for the Wall Street Journal and served on its Editorial Board.
 He is the Founder of the Club for Growth and the Free Enterprise Fund and the author of five books, most recently, The Wealth of States.
 He should know better.